amazon-science/listen-know-spell-dataset/README.md

 ## Listen Know Spell Dataset
-This dataset contains ~2 Million auido samples of data used in [1].
+This dataset contains ~2M (paried audio-text) samples of data used in [1].
 Speech utterances used in our experiments include data from Mozilla’s Common Voice [2] and TED-LIUM [3] datasets,  as well as TTS data generated from Wikidata5M dataset[4].
 We consider speech examples containing at least 1 pair of related entities for this dataset generation.
 We found that there is a dearth of such speech examples in public datasets.
 For instance, the TED-LIUM test set has less than 50 samples that mention a pair of related entities.
 We overcome this challenge by generating TTS data containing named entities using the publicly available Amazon Polly service [5].
 First, we leverage the open-sourced Wikidata5M dataset [4] that provides a semantically annotated text corpus of Wikipedia descriptions.
 We extract ∼19M sentences by splitting the description paragraphs to